adamghill/dlite/docs/source/index.md

 # Introduction

-`dlite` creates `Web Components` and interactive web applications without the bloat of bigger frameworks.
-It can be effortlessly added into existing HTML pages and to add components throughout a web application. `dlite` is perfect for developers working on simple, but dynamic static sites or when you want to progressively upgrade your site without changing too much.
+`dlite` creates `Web Components` and interactive web pages easily without the bloat of big frameworks.
+It can be effortlessly added into existing HTML pages to create reusable components for web applications. `dlite` is perfect for simple, but dynamic static sites or when you want to progressively upgrade a site without changing too much.

 ## ⭐ Features

 - Seriously tiny: **~3.5kb** when gzipped
-- Reactive Web Components
+- Reactive web components
 - Internal state manager
-- Progressive templating language that leverages `template literals`
+- Progressive template language that leverages `template literals`
 - Props
 - Lifecycle
 - State management
-- Computer properties
+- Computed properties
 - One-way data flow
-- Two-way data binding and events handling
+- Two-way data binding
+- Events handling
 - Component lifecycle hooks
 - Directives (e.g. `if`/`else`, `for`, `style`, `class`)
-- No dependencies, no virtual DOM, no JSX, and no build tool required -- put a script tag in your HTML and _go_
+- No dependencies, no virtual DOM, no JSX, and no build tool required
+- Put a script tag in your HTML and _go_ ⚡

 It is compatible with all modern browsers that support [`ES2015`/`ES6`](https://caniuse.com/#feat=es6), [`ESM`](https://caniuse.com/?search=esm), and [`Proxy`](https://caniuse.com/#search=proxy).